mossmatters/HybPiper/README.md

 python cleanup.py hyb_seq_directory
 ```

-By default the script will delete all the files generated by velvet.
+By default the script will delete all the files generated by Spades.
 Other options may be added in the future.

 ###`get_seq_lengths.py`